noemistatcat/RFM_Segmentation/README.md

 ## Description

-This project demonstrates customer segmentation through the RFM technique.
+A demonstration of market segmentation using the RFM technique.
+Analytics performed in SQL and data visualization in Google Data Studio.

 Full medium article can be found [here](https://medium.com/towards-data-science/a-simple-way-to-segment-customers-using-google-bigquery-and-data-studio-f31c8896cc52)